List of MLS club post-season droughts: CONCACAF Champions Cup appearance

-^{2} This club played in another league before joining MLS and could have qualified for the Champions League by winning the U.S. Open Cup.
+^{1} This club played in another league before joining MLS and could have qualified for the Champions League by winning the U.S. Open Cup.
 This table only counts its drought from when it joined MLS.

+^{2} Does not include the 2007, 2008, and 2008−09 tournaments which San Jose could not qualify for due to being on hiatus.

 Domestic cup championship

 The list only includes clubs that failed to win the U.S. Open Cup or Canadian Championship for seven or more consecutive seasons.
 Updated through 2025 U.S. Open Cup and 2025 Canadian Championship.